This article was updated on December 29, 2021 to reflect current tax laws and limits.

 It's important to note that estate taxes can also wreak havoc on your own estate (the maximum tax rate is a whopping 40 percent).
 Thus, inheriting a large sum and combining it with your own will create future problems if not properly addressed.
-The gift tax exclusion for 2016 is $5,450,000 per individual and twice that for married couples.
+The federal estate tax exemption for 2022 is $12,060,000 per individual and twice that for married couples.
 Adding up previous assets, retirement accounts, homes, life insurance and a new inheritance can make estate taxes a liability.

 6. Not Understanding IRAs or Tax Implications